afomera/devise-bootstrapped/README.md

 }
 ```

-from `app/assets/stylesheets/devise_bootstrap_form.scss` file.
+from `app/assets/stylesheets/devise_bootstrap_form.scss`.

-Of course, you can also modify the views to change the surrounding `div`s to your needs.
+You can also modify the views to change the surrounding `div`s to your needs, or change the SASS in `app/assets/stylesheets/devise_bootstrap_form.scss`.

 If you don't want the `devise_bootstrap_form`-generated styles at all, remove the following line from `app/asserts/application.scss`: